IT2805/assignments-2016H/5/assignment.md

 Hint: to check if a number is divisible by another number, use `modulo (%)`.
 E.g. To check if the number 12 is divisible by 6, you can write `12%6`, which will return 0.

-Comment from the author: If a number is divisible by both 3 and 4, either 'eple' or 'kake' can be printed, this is dependent on your implementation.
+Comment from the author: If a number is divisible by both 3 and 5, either 'eple' or 'kake' can be printed, this is dependent on your implementation.

-The last step for this task is to add an extra conditional that checks if the number is divisible by both 3 and 5.
+Optional: If you want an extra challenge you can add an extra conditional that checks if the number is divisible by both 3 and 5.
 If it is the word 'eplekake' should be printed out.
+This part will not be graded, but is part of the normal test.

 ## Part 4: DOM Manipulation (20%)
 What is a page without a title?
 Well, what is a snake without its head?
 Pretty darn boring.
 In stead of simply adding the title in the HTML document, we will manipulate the DOM to add it.
 Sounds scary?
 It's not.
 In your HTML document `index.html`, you will see a `h1` element with the id `title`.
 Use JavaScript to access this element and add the string ‘Hello, JavaScript’ to it.